Sarah Shearman – Founder

 I want to work with children, families, professionals, volunteers and the horses.
 Setting up Autism Angels is my way of continuing this work, giving back as I have received so much from being with my extended family and transforming lives.
-I am deeply grateful to my parents for all the rich opportunities they have given my and I just want to be able to offer these opportunities to others.
-Alongside Autism Angels.
+I am deeply grateful to my parents for all the rich opportunities they have given me and I just want to be able to offer these opportunities to others, alongside Autism Angels.

 Please visit www.learningtolisten.co.uk

 “When I was growing up, my grandparents provided respite for children who had disabilities, so I spent most weekends playing on their farm with different children, with different abilities.
 This gave me the gift of growing up with the belief that a disability or label does not make a person different, and meant that I saw no limitations to their lives.
 I then entered the world of social care and became a manager of support services for adults with learning difficulties.
 Whilst I enjoyed this work and got so much enjoyment from watching people thrive and start to lead their lives independently, I couldn’t help but feel restricted by the environments and politics of this world.

 In 2013, I joined Autism Angels as one of their volunteers and loved watching the families blossom in an honest and accepting environment.
 My passion for empowering people and enabling independence also flourished on the farm and I joined the team as the Mentoring Lead; working with families to enable them to lead more harmonious and authentic lives.”